TrangNg-Th/QB2025-Project/README.md

 ## Updates
 - **2025-01-30**: Looked at the dataset `sps_macrozoobenthos_timeseries.csv`, and found that not all sites are sampled every year.
 There is a big difference between sites. -> Suggestion : Take the 10 most sampled sites and look at the data.

+- **2025-02-01**:
+  - Create notebook `0.dataprep.ipynb` for data preparation and cleaning.
+  - Create SyS matrices for macrozoobenthos data.
+After filtering, only 3 sites have data for almost all years and for all environmental variables.
+  - Create environmental data matrices for the same 3 sites over years